 VCC’s Caller Cloud (TM) provides screened calls into an existing production control for integration into switching and audio systems.

-With the Full System in a facility, efficient program content can be created for some day parts, while the Caller Acquisition portion of the system can be used to enhance existing news or sports programs using existing personnel for screening.
+With the Full System in a facility, efficient program content can be created for some day parts, while the Caller Acquisition portion of the system can be used to enhance existing news or sports programs using existing personnel for call producing.

 There are two basic VCC software tools: